RadiusNetworks/campaignkit-documentation/docs/android/download.md

  * Select a kit from the drop-down menu.
 Create one and add in some content, places, and campaigns.

- * On the kit overview page, click the android button in the top right corner.
+ * On the kit overview page, click the Android Button in the top right corner.
 This will download your CampaignKit.properties file.

  * Copy the CampaignKit.properties file into the /src folder of your project.